reksono-j/SYOA/src_alt/editor/userguide.md

 # Speak Your Own Adventure User Guide

 ## Introduction
 Speak Your Own Adventure is a program designed for writing and playing interactive digital narratives, wherein user choices can influence the outcome of a story.
-SYOA is similar to programs such as Ren'Py, Clojure, and Ink, but aims to provide a more inclusive and accessible experience for low-vision or blind authors through features such as built-in speech-to-text transcription, text-to-speech story audio, and screen reader compatibility.
+SYOA is similar to programs such as Ren'Py, Twine, and Ink, but aims to provide a more inclusive and accessible experience for low-vision or blind authors through features such as built-in speech-to-text transcription, text-to-speech story audio, and screen reader compatibility.

 ## Starting a New Project
 To begin creating an SYOA story, click the "Start a new project" option from the Home screen.
 After choosing a project name, you will be taken to the project file menu, where you can see all the scenes within the opened project.
 SYOA projects are a collection of connected scenes (text files) that contain custom script.